NicoCarpe/FieldVision/README.md

 ![Meanshift + Kalman filter tracking of doubles tennis.](result_picture.png)

 ## Sources
 - Salhi, A., & Yengui Jammoussi, A. (2012).
-Object tracking system using Camshift, Meanshift and Kalman filter.
+Object tracking system using Camshift, Meanshift, and Kalman filter.
 International Journal of Electronics and Communication Engineering, 6(4).
 World Academy of Science, Engineering and Technology.